cshmookler/neovim_conf/README.md

 aspell dump master | aspell extract > ~/.local/share/nvim/dict
 ```

 #### 4.&nbsp; Start Neovim.

 All plugins will be automatically downloaded and installed.

 ```bash
 nvim
 ```

+#### 5.&nbsp; Verify the integrity of the installation.

-#### 5.&nbsp; Once all plugins are installed, press 'q' to exit the plugin installation window.
+Once all plugins are installed, press 'q' to exit the plugin installation window.
 Enter ':checkhealth' to verify that everything is working properly.

 ```vim
 :checkhealth